TobyAxel/Hunters-of-Artifacts-V2/README.md

   - Gets all players in specified game
 - /events/game_id
   - Gets current event's state, or creates and returns new random event
+  - Disallows starting an event if no moves are left

 ### POST
 - /games